Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 Revenue thinking: “This adds $18K monthly = 16% revenue increase!
 And it’s a big-name client.”

-Profit thinking: “This adds $0 monthly profit.
-Actually negative after coordination overhead.
+Profit thinking: “This adds $0 monthly profit, actually negative after coordination overhead.
 Big name doesn’t pay bills.”

-Rafael faced a similar decision: a corporate opportunity at $15K/month, requiring a $12K team cost.
+Corporate opportunity at $15K/month, requiring a $12K team cost.

 His math: $15K - $12K = $3K monthly profit = 20% margin (vs his 37% average).
 Below his threshold.